Get Started with KingswaySoft JDBC Driver Pack

 Connection connection = DriverManager.getConnection("jdbc:kingswaysoft:ServiceName=API Name;", null);

-You can configure connection options by creating a Properties object and setting the appropriate properties before passing the object to the DriverManager.
+You can configure connection options by creating a Properties object and setting the desired properties before passing the object to the DriverManager.

 Properties connectionProps = new Properties();